MarkPieszak/Angular1-ngForm-ngSubmit-fixes/README.md

 # Angular ngForm handle Enter keypress & ngSubmit fix for ngForm

-> No jQuery dependency
+> With no jQuery dependency!

 # [DEMO : View it in Action!](http://mcpdesigns.github.io/ngForm-handle-Enter-Keypress/)

-### Choose what the Enter key does in any given area in Angular - run any scoped function you want
+#### Choose what the Enter key does in any given area in Angular - run any scoped function you want

 Helpful with `<ng-form>` tags since they don't automatically handle Enter keys for submitting the form.
 This can also be used anywhere to simply run a specific function on the scope that's passed into the attribute.

 >  Check out demo.html to see it in action

-### ngForm directive useage: (Automatically calls any input/button with type="submit")
+#### ngForm directive useage: (Automatically calls any input/button with type="submit")

     <ng-form>
         <!-- some inputs -->